BubbaJoe/NodeJS-Servers/README.md

 # NodeJS-Servers

-A bundle of open source NodeJS apps, including a many apps.
+A bundle of open source NodeJS apps.